mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 * **Result**: Earned $XX in revenue
 * **Grade**: A+

 For the first half of the year, I didn't think I'd make it.
-Fortunately, I landed on a winner with TinyPilot that put me way above my goal.
+Fortunately, TinyPilot grew so quickly that it put me well past my goal.

 ### Publish 10 blog posts

-* **Result**: Published 9 blog posts
+* **Result**: Published nine blog posts
 * **Grade**: A-

-Depending on how you count, Instead of a tenth blog post, I published
+I was on track to publish 10 posts, but I decided to forego my tenth post to make time to produce my video course.
+Nevertheless, I'm pleased with the results of my blog posts this year.

 ### Learn one new technology